RichardSqd/RichardSqd/README.md

 ### Hi there 👋

+I'm Qidong(Richard), a passionate software engineer with a keen interest in Computer Graphics and Computer Vision, also a hardware engineer focusing on the development and integration of high performance heat exchanger for desktop and laptop platforms.
+I'm dedicated to crafting visually stunning experiences and optimizing hardware for peak performance.
+Let's code, create, and innovate together!

 <!--
 **RichardSqd/RichardSqd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.